-Armed with the twenty facial and personality traits, each described by a positive and a negative valence word, we ran an AMT survey for each of the 2,222 target faces used in Experiment 1.
-The original words used in the previous studies and their antonyms were randomly split across two versions of the attribute-labeling survey, and fifteen different participants were recruited for each version.
-Ratings were conducted on a 9-point Likert scale, ranging from 1 (not at all) to 9 (extremely), as used in Oosterhof & Todorov (2008).
-In order to assist workers, each question included a "?" that could be clicked for a pop-up window with a dictionary definition of the word in that question.
-The survey also included a "catch" question to eliminate workers who were answering at random, asking them to indicate a number displayed on the screen (randomly chosen from 1 to 9).
+Facial attributes survey.
+Armed with the 20 facial and personality traits, each described by a positive and a negative valence word, we ran an AMT survey for each of the 2,222 target faces used in Experiment 1.
+The original words used in the previous studies and their antonyms were randomly split across two versions of the attribute-labeling survey, and 15 different participants (consenting following IRB guidelines) were recruited for each version.
+Ratings were conducted on a 9-point Likert-type scale, ranging from 1 (not at all) to 9 (extremely), as used in Oosterhof and Todorov (2008).
+In order to assist workers, each question included a ? that could be clicked for a pop-up window with a dictionary definition of the word in that question.
+The survey also included a catch question to eliminate workers who were answering at random, asking them to indicate a number displayed on the screen (randomly chosen from 1 to 9).
 When participants failed the catch question, we removed the data for that entire survey from the analyses (only 0.87% of surveys).
-Only AMT workers with over 95% approval ratings and IP addresses within the US were allowed to participate in the survey.
+Only AMT workers with over 95% approval ratings and IP addresses within the United States were allowed to participate in the survey.
 Each survey of 21 questions paid \$0.07, for an hourly rate of approximately \$3.
-1,274 workers participated in this study, and their demographics closely match those of Experiment 1, the 10k US Adult Faces Database, and the 1990 US Census (see Table 1).
+Altogether 1,274 workers participated in this study, and their demographics closely match those of Experiment 1, the 10k US Adult Faces Database, and the 1990 U.S. Census (see Table 1).

-When the survey was complete, we looked at Pearson's correlations between attributeantonym pairs and found that all pairs had significant negative correlations as expected ($p < 10^{-4}$).
-Thus, responses to antonyms were combined with the original words (after aligning them on the same scale by subtracting corresponding antonyms from 10), producing a total of 30 ratings for each of the twenty attributes, for all 2,222 faces (approximately a total of 66,660 responses per attribute).
+When the survey was complete, we looked at Pearson's correlations between attribute-antonym pairs and found that all pairs had significant negative correlations as expected ($p < 10^{-4}$).
+Thus, responses to antonyms were combined with the original words (after aligning them on the same scale by subtracting corresponding antonyms from 10), producing a total of 30 ratings for each of the 20 attributes for all 2,222 faces (approximately a total of 66,660 responses per attribute).